Betavoid-nuke/Hipex/README.md

 Hipex APIs are within this project file, the root/backend folder has the code for python backend. main.py is the main python file where the initial apis are defined.

+## Point Cloud Backend:
+Hipex Point Cloud Backend are within this project file, the root/PointClouldBackend folder has the code for python backend. main.py is the main python file where the initial apis are defined.

 ## CUETRACK:
 root/cuetrack has the code for the cuetrack app for snooker.